mqtthiqs/at-doc/docs/modules/comb.md

 ![Screenshot of the Comb module](../assets/images/modules/comb/comb.png){.main-pic}

-At its heart, the comb filter is arguably the most basic building block of signal processing.
+The comb filter is arguably the most basic building block of signal processing.
 Let's turn it into a creative tool!
 With a handful of carefully-chosen additions, _Comb_ makes a simple component into it a fun and versatile physical modeling-inspired instrument with wide sonic possibilities: realistic string chords & bells, subtle coloring or massive reverberations, all nuances of wooden, metallic, hollow or full tones...
 Whether used as an end-of-chain effect or as an integral synthesis block, _Comb_ is a resonance treasure trove.

 ## Features